dakujem/sqids-legacy-backport/README.md

 👉 [sqids/sqids](https://github.com/sqids/sqids-php) 👈

-## Migration to supported PHP version
+## Migration to PHP 8.1+

-After updating your project to a supported PHP version, change your project requirement from `dakujem/sqids-legacy-backport` to `sqids/sqids`.
+After updating your project to a version supported by the original `sqids/sqids`, change your project requirement from `dakujem/sqids-legacy-backport` to `sqids/sqids`.
-Chances are, you need not do anything else.
+That should be it.

+## Compatibility

 This backport is based on [the same tag](https://github.com/sqids/sqids-php/tags) of `sqids/sqids` it is released under.